dastrukar/hideous-helmet/readme.md

 And here we are.

 ## Is this compatible with other addons?
-Probably not.
+It should work fine with other addons. *(if none of the overwriting stuff breaks anything)*

-Though, it's up to you to try and see. *(if none of the overwriting stuff breaks anything)*
+Though, it's up to you to try and see.

 ## Are there any releases?